 With your time and your accounts organised, you can get on to your actual job.
 Typeform is a neat little tool for running user surveys that will cut down on the time spent perfecting survey questions and answer choices.
 Use Typeform's interactive templates to create branded, engaging surveys for any device, even with custom logic and and notifications.

-The analytics have a reputation for being useful and actionable, and there’s a free version of the tool which allows you to send as many surveys as you like.
-If you need more powerful features, prices start from $30 a month.
+The analytics have a reputation for being useful and actionable, and there’s a free version of the tool that allows you to send as many surveys as you like.
+If you need more powerful features, prices start from $30/£24 a month.

-While it’s not equipped to create high fidelity prototypes and lacks conditional logic, P.O.P. is nevertheless simple and fun, and definitely a cool app for group brainstorms.
+While it’s not equipped to create high fidelity prototypes and lacks conditional logic, POP by Marvel is nevertheless simple and fun, and definitely a cool app for group brainstorms.

 06. User Testing

-This is a sound option for UX freelancers who don’t have time or resources needed to do large-scale user testing solo, but still need to get up close to real users.
-Feedback can be in in one hour as well, if projects are running short on time.
-Prices start at around $99 per video.
+This is a sound option for UX freelancers who don’t have the time or resources needed to do large-scale user testing solo, but still need to get up close to real users.
+Feedback can be ready in one hour as well, if projects are running short on time.
+Run up to 15 video sessions per year for $49 each.

-You can either record the full screen of a device, and the reverse camera record the user’s facial expressions at the same time.
+You can even record the full screen of a device, and use the reverse camera to record the user’s facial expressions at the same time.
 The recordings appear on Lookbacks dashboard, where a team of people can analyse the results.
-At $29 per person per month it’s not cheap in freelance terms, but if you plan to do lots of mobile app testing it could be what you need.
+At $29 per person per month it’s not cheap in freelance terms, but if you plan to do lots of mobile app testing then it could be what you need.

-Start out with the Free plan, on which you get 20M data points per month; if you’re only freelancing on the side you this may prove enough for your needs; otherwise, you’ll have to step up to $99 per month, a hefty price tag for a freelancer.
+Start out with the Free plan, on which you get 20M data points per month, so if you’re only freelancing on the side you this may prove enough for your needs.
+Otherwise, you’ll have to step up to $99 per month for unlimited and full core reports – a hefty price tag for many freelancers.

 For freelancers who need more than basic wireframing abilities, Justinmind is designed to cover both wireframing and interactive prototyping in one tool.
 The tool can create lo-fi mockups as easily as high fidelity prototypes with requirements tracking and multi-device simulation.